patreu22/Twittex/README.md

 15. Start Twittex with `$python manage.py runserver`locally.
 For making it accessible over your IP for everybody use `$python manage.py runserver 0.0.0.0:8000`

+That is the instruction for installing Twittex on a (Amazon) Ubuntu machine, for other systems you have to update the path for file storing in the settings.py.

 Enjoy ;-)